ethan166/tip-calculator/prework_readme.md

-#pre-work - tipassasin
+#pre-work - tipassassin

-tipassasin  is a tip calculator PHP page.
+tipassassin  is a tip calculator PHP page.

 Submitted by: Kyaw Tun
 Time spent: about 15 hours spent in total